 As the regions continue to grow the route will see an increase in traffic, both private and tourist initiated.
 The route will continue to service agricultural and horticultural activities as well as plantation logging which generally replants after harvest.
-Should the Shire of Manjimup improve Graphite Road this will also have the effect of increasing traffic volumes.
+Should the Shire of Manimum improve Graphite Road this will also have the effect of increasing traffic volumes.

+Manjimup improve Graphite Road this will also have the effect of increasing traffic volumes.
 The road requires improvements to ensure the expected traffic volumes and mix can use the road safely and efficiently.